danielyaba/gke-private-tunneller/README.md

 ```
 HTTPS_PROXY=localhost:8888 kubectl get namespaces
 ```
-We should we an output of all namespaces in our private GKE cluster.
+We should see an output of all namespaces in our private GKE cluster.

 ## Using Some Automation
 #### Prepare scripts